New Middle School At Fort Campbell, KY Cut Because Of Military Funds Being Used For Donald Trump’s Border Wall

 — NewsChannel 5 (@NC5) September 5, 2019

-It’s not just at Fort Campbell where money that had once been earmarked for schools, or other military projects, has been diverted to pay for the border wall.
+It’s not just at Fort Campbell where money that had once been earmarked for schools or other military projects has been diverted to pay for the border wall.

-As Politico reports, $13 million for a child development center at Joint Base Andrews in Maryland has been moved to pay for the border wall; so has $32.9 million for an elementary school at North Carolina’s Fort Bragg (although the Pentagon says that project had been “previously canceled”).
+As Politico reports, $13 million for a child development center at Joint Base Andrews in Maryland has been moved to pay for the border wall.
+Also, $32.9 million for an elementary school at North Carolina’s Fort Bragg is supposedly going toward wall construction.
+However, the Pentagon reportedly said the Fort Bragg school project had been “previously canceled.”
 Also gone is $67.1 million that had been earmarked to replace a school in Puerto Rico.

 And it’s not just U.S. military bases that are taking the hit.
-Achool construction projects at U.S. military facilities in Germany, Japan, the United Kingdom, and Belgium are all seeing money set aside for school construction projects moved to pay for the border wall.
+School construction projects at U.S. military facilities in Germany, Japan, the United Kingdom, and Belgium are all seeing money set aside for school construction projects moved to purportedly pay for the border wall.

 According to a companion Politico report, there are other military projects besides schools for children that are getting canceled or delayed to pay for the border wall.
 Those projects include plans to upgrade an engineering center and parking structure at the U.S. Military Academy in New York.